This list comes to you from our friends at Double Wood Supplements. Check out what they have to say below:

 Cure #2: Slam Back The Gatorade

-Gatorade or Pedialyte may be even better than water when it comes being a drinking wingman (wing drink?).
+Gatorade or Pedialyte maybe even better than water when it comes to being a drinking wingman (wing drink?).
 In addition to simply becoming dehydrated, drinking also causes you to lose electrolytes, a compound essential for the functioning of your body.

 Gatorade, Pedialyte, and even coconut water are loaded with electrolytes, making them ideal drinks for that weekend bar crawl.
 Consider alternating between water and sports drinks when guzzling the beer.